-A number of audiologists and audiometer manufacturers have developed their own audiometric symbols to indicate whether a result is obtained with hearing aids, cochlear implants, etc.
+Several audiologists and audiometer manufacturers have developed their audiometric symbols to indicate whether a result is obtained with hearing aids, cochlear implants, etc.

-The ISO standards do not give separate symbols for aided versus unaided scores, let alone for different types of aids.
+The ISO 8253 standard does not give separate symbols for aided versus unaided scores, let alone for different types of aids.
 So each audiologist solves this a bit in his/her own way.

 See also these links to our support page: